 Looking for a fun, healthy and delicious way to start your day?
 These Baked Oatmeal Donuts for Breakfast are easy to make and packed with nutritious ingredients.
 Who say’s donuts aren’t healthy?

 What is your favourite way to start the day?
 Cereal, toast, or muffin?
 Perhaps you are one of those people that skips breakfast altogether?
 I am guilty of this myself, however I never start my day without coffee.
+How about a breakfast banana split?
+Dessert for breakfast sounds like a plan to me.

 Since I was a kid, breakfast just has not been my favourite meal of the day.
 Perhaps it’s the fact that I am not one of those people who jumps out of bed ready to take on a 10k run.
 I have to wake up a little more on the slow side (along with at least 2 cups of coffee).